Valeri Platform

 Impact & Insights

-Repositioning reports with clearer descriptions and direct download links improved the report download conversion rate by.
-That was measured by tracking the percentage of users who viewed a report description and proceeded to download it.
+Repositioning reports with clearer descriptions and direct download access improved the report conversion rate by 15%, tracked by measuring how many users who viewed a report went on to download it.

 Phase 3: Rebrand & positioning